Large fireworks warehouse in Liuyang — factory-direct wholesale supply chain

 The recurring fear is "what if the product is bad?"
 The fix is process, not luck:

-- Verify certifications directly — CE, ISO 9001, Safety Production License, AFSL number
+2. Verify certifications directly — CE, ISO 9001, Safety Production License, and the destination approval that applies (e.g. an AFSL EX reference for Australia)

-A point most buyers miss: CE- and ISO-certified Liuyang factories run tighter QC than most domestic wholesalers.
-They have to — annual audits and batch traceability are part of keeping the export license.
-Going direct puts you closer to QC, not further from it.
+A point most buyers miss: a CE- and ISO-certified Liuyang factory typically runs tight, audited QC — annual audits and batch traceability are part of keeping the export license.
+Going direct often puts you closer to that QC, not further from it.
 The buyer-side checklist that pairs with all of this — what to look at on the bench, what to test, what paperwork to demand before wiring the deposit — sits in our guide to spotting high-quality fireworks.

 How the Advantage Compounds